- Register for the IETF 109 meeting

 Check your audio is set up before you join: Audio input and output preferences should be set before joining a session; changing those in the middle of a session will likely break audio.
 Using a headset is strongly recommended.
 Meetecho does not provide an option to join by phone call.
 Audio will be muted when you join the session and the general expectation is that participants will only send audio when recognized by a session chair in the queue.

-Manage video: Sending video will be off when joining a session.
+Manage video: Sending video will be off when joining a session, and all participants will need chair approval to send video.

 6. Participate in the session